Daniele-B/CTF-Writeups/Flare-on 5/3 - FLAGGO/solution.md

 It asks for a password then prints `Go step on a brick!` if the password is wrong and `Oh, hello Batman...` if your password is `IronManSucks`.<br/>
 The password check is at `0x00401240`, the first part of it checks for the `IronManSucks` string which is obviously the wrong one, the second part checks for the right password instead.<br/>
 At this point password is loaded at runtime, so we can't see it through static analysis.
 To get it we have to go back at main.<br/>
-The second main called function is the most intersting one, it calls another function and then copies the bytes recieved into the password memory location.
-The called function loads a resource called `BRICK` through some win apis then it exits.<br/>
+The second called function in main is the most intersting one, it calls another function and then copies the bytes recieved into the password memory location.
+The called function loads a resource (`BRICK`) through some win apis then it exits.<br/>
 I've debugged the binary and i realized the resource loaded is the right password.<br/>
 Submitting that password the output is